christian-cleberg/cleberg.net/content/blog/2022-10-19-syncthing.md

 If you've been looking around the self-hosted cloud storage space for a while, you've undoubtedly run into someone suggesting [Syncthing](https://syncthing.net) as an option.
-However, it is an usual alternative for those users out there who are used to having a centralized cloud server that serves as the "controller" of the data and interacts with clients on devices to fetch files.
+However, it is an unusual alternative for those users out there who are used to having a centralized cloud server that serves as the "controller" of the data and interacts with clients on devices to fetch files.